ABOUT CARLISLE EVENTS

 Prior to Carlisle Events'

 showing 1950s‐ or 1960s‐era cars had few options.
 That all changed

 when Chip Miller and Bill Miller Jr., became friends through a mutual

 interest in cars of the 1950s.
 Together they began going to car

-shows and swap meets, where like‐minded individuals would hunt
+shows and automotive flea markets, where like‐minded individuals would hunt

 for parts and accessories to restore their vehicles.
 A need for these

 events became obvious to these two men in 1973.
 Until that time,